This article is intended for people who plan to develop their IT product, but don’t yet know what kind of specialists they need.

 Desktop/Console App Developer

-Desktop app developers create desktop/console applications as Microsoft Word, Skype, or Spotify.
+Desktop app developers create desktop/console applications such as Microsoft Word, Skype, or Spotify.

 Similar to mobile developers, there are Desktop developers that work with only one operating system Windows, Linux, or PS4.
 And there are specialists developing applications to work on several platforms.